netzwerkproduktioner/deploy-to-heroku-public/README.md

 # First Run
 ## local (Docker setup)
 You can test the setup (without GitHub Actions) in your local environment with docker.
+The container will run the entrypoint script (./.github/images/heroku-deploy), which falls back to the vars defined in your .envs file (Note: GitHub actions will not run locally, so your settings in action.yml and workflow.yml will be ignored).
-Make a copy of 'sample.env' remove the prefix 'sample' and fill in your vars.
+* Make a copy of 'sample.env' remove the prefix 'sample' and fill in your vars.
-Keep the paths unchanged.
+* Keep the paths unchanged.
-Copy some files in the folder ./container/repos/build.
+* Copy some files in the folder ./container/repos/build.
-Run:
+* Run:

         docker-compose build && docker-compose up

 Be aware not to run docker-compose in daemon mode (__omit__ the parameter -d) so you can see the process on your command line.
 The setup is set to 'dry-run' so no changes will be applied to your repository.